Optum/runiac/README.md

 }
 ```

 When using this functionality, you can only specifiy an account in the `core_account_ids_map` Terraform variable.
-If this value is not specified, Gaia will deploy to the account that was specified by the `ARM_SUBSCRIPTION_ID` environment variable.
+If this value is not specified, Terrascale will deploy to the account that was specified by the `ARM_SUBSCRIPTION_ID` environment variable.

 ###### Supported parameters